-There’s a new version of My Apps that is now rolling out to Android users.
-It makes it easier to organize your apps, selectively choose which ones to update and, most significantly, delete the apps you never use.
+There’s a new version of My Apps now rolling out to Android users.
+It makes it easier to organize your apps, choose which ones to update and, most significantly, delete the apps you never use.

-This new version of My Apps has four tabs: Updates, Installed, Library (which used to be All) and Beta.
+This new version of My Apps has four tabs: Updates, Installed, Library and Beta.
 You can sort Installed apps alphabetically, by size, by last updated and by last used.

-Another cool feature is that, with the Updates tab, you can choose which apps you want to update.
-However, you’ll no longer be able to do batch installs.
-You can also save time by refreshing your Updates, rather than exiting Play Store and restarting it.
+Another cool feature?
+With the Updates tab, you can choose which apps you want to update; however, you’ll no longer be able to do batch installs.
+You can also save time by refreshing your updates rather than exiting the Play store and restarting it.

 Google is rolling out the new My Apps now.
-To get it faster, though, try this: Clear out the data in Play Store, then restart it.
-Did that work for you?
-If so, let us know in the comments.
+To get it faster, try this: Clear out the data in the Play store, then restart it.